rtr-nettest/open-rmbt-desktop/README.md

     -   `MEASUREMENT_SERVERS_PATH` - a control server endpoint starting with `/` which returns a list of measurement servers from which the client will try to pick one to run a measurement against.
     -   `LOG_TO_CONSOLE` - if set to `true` will output the client's logs to the stdout and stderr.
     -   `LOG_TO_FILE` - if set to `true` will output the client's logs to a file in the `log` folder in the root of the project.
+    -   `LOG_WORKERS` - if set to `true` will output the client's worker's logs to files in the `log` folder in the root of the project.
+If set to another value or ommitted, only the main thread's output will be logged.
     -   `SSL_KEY_PATH` and `SSL_CERT_PATH` - paths to SSL key and certificate files which should be used by the client to establish a secure connection to a measurement server.

 ## Compilation